slingr-stack/performance-package/README.md

     app.orders.process(order);
     timing.end('processing-orders');
 }
-timing.logTotal('processing-orders');
+timing.log('processing-orders');
 ```

 When you call `start(timerName)` the timer is started and it is ended when you call `end(timerName)`.
-You can log the total time using `logTotal(timerName)`.
+You can log the total time using `log(timerName)`.
 It will log into the console if you are running it in the console or will log it in the monitor otherwise.

 Keep in mind that if you call `start` and `end` several times with the same time name, the total time will be added.
 You can clear a timer using `clear(timerName)` or clear all timers using `clear()`.